extension/milfam/wp-content/plugins/simple-history/readme.txt

 see when a user login & logut
 * **Failed user logins**<br>
 see when someone has tried to log in, but failed.
 The log will then include ip address of the possible hacker.
-* **bbPress**<br>
-view changes to forums and topics and view user changes
-* **Gravity Forms**<br>
-see who created, edited or deleted a form, field, or entry

-With it's easy to use Extender system, developers can add their own settings and items to track.

 There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.

 It’s a plugin that is good to have on websites where several people are involved in editing the content.

 #### Example scenarios

 Keep track of what other people are doing:
 _"Has someone done anything today?
 Ah, Sarah uploaded the new press release and created an article for it.
 Great!
 Now I don't have to do that."_

 Or for debug purposes: